Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 Here are some more **actionable tips** from his book to ensure you give your brain the rest it deserves:

-1. Don't exercise two or three hours before your bedtime.
+1. ✅ Don't exercise two or three hours before your bedtime.
-2. Stick to a sleep schedule, even on weekends!
+1. ✅ Stick to a sleep schedule, even on weekends!
-3. Avoid caffeine (_cringe..._) and nicotine.
+1. ✅ Avoid caffeine (_cringe..._) and nicotine.
 If you must have coffee, like me, stop drinking it before late afternoon as it takes up to 8 hours for caffeine to wear off.
-4. Avoid alcohol before bed - it robs your brain of REM sleep which acts as ["overnight therapy"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2890316/)
+1. ✅ Avoid alcohol before bed - it robs your brain of REM sleep which acts as ["overnight therapy"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2890316/)
-5. Don't nap after 3pm.
+1. ✅ Don't nap after 3pm.
 A nap is fine, just take it earlier than 3pm.
 [Science says naps are good!](https://www.newscientist.com/article/mg23030750-800-how-can-i-nap-like-a-pro/)
-6. Blue light delays our sleep-onset hormones, avoid it as early as possible in the evenings.
+1. ✅ Blue light delays our sleep-onset hormones, avoid it as early as possible in the evenings.

-**Guys, just do yourself the biggest favour and sleep lots.**
+**My fellow humans, just do yourself the biggest favour and sleep lots.**

 (There is another nugget of sleep info straight from the man himself at the end of this post and a fun fact about men and their **shrinking testicles**!)